A photo of cracked walnuts

 A flow diagram showing how training data flows into an ML algorithm to create a foundation model and how inputs and prompts flow into that foundation model to produce outputs.

-Foundation models are general-purpose models created with machine learning algorithms and a prompt customizes the specific prediction for a given input.
+Foundation models are general-purpose models created with machine-learning algorithms and a prompt customizes the model for a given input.

 Foundation models are usually trained using deep-learning algorithms on extremely large datasets, like the majority of English-language text available on the Internet.
 Such models have learned surprising capabilities to answer all kinds of questions with natural-language prompts.
-They are usually used for generative tasks, such as generating answers to natural language questions, but they can also be used for classification tasks as in the toxicity example above.
-Training of foundation models is very expensive and only a few organizations build them, but they are intended to be used broadly for many tasks.
+They are usually used for generative tasks, such as generating answers to natural-language questions, but they can also be used for classification tasks as in the toxicity example.
+Training of foundation models is very expensive, and only a few organizations build them, but they are intended to be used broadly for many tasks.
 Usually, third-party foundation models are used over an API, but some (open-source) foundation models can also be hosted locally.

 Classify the sentence into toxic or non-toxic.